ramadis/delitos-caba/README.en.md

 ## Buenos Aires Crime Dataset
 This repository generates automatically a single file, updated with more than `361,658` reported crimes committed in the City of Buenos Aires since 2016.

+This repository is deprecated and was replaced by the [official dataset for crimes in the City of Buenos Aires](https://data.buenosaires.gob.ar/dataset/delitos)

 ### Motive
 Although the data is public (see section 'Clarification'), a complete file is not available for downloading, with all the fields, to simplify the analysis of them.
 This repository solves that problem.